SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ENDIF.
 ```
 If you want to find out about the index of a line in an internal table, you can also make use of the `READ TABLE` statement above.
 If
-the line is found, the system field `sy-tabix` is set with the number of the index.
-Apart from that, the built-in function
+the line is found, the system field `sy-tabix` is set to the number of the index.
+Otherwise, the built-in function
 [`line_index( )`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenline_index_function.htm) can be used.
-It returns the index of the searched line or 0 if the line does not exist.
+It returns the index of the found line or 0 if the line does not exist.
 ``` abap
 DATA(idx) = line_index( it[ b = 2 ] ).
 ```

-`lines( )` is another built-in function with which you can check how many lines exist in an internal table.
-The function returns an integer value.
+`lines( )` is another built-in function that you can use to check how many lines exist in an internal table.
+It returns an integer value.

 ``` abap
 DATA(number_of_lines) = lines( it ).